Kapadiatathya/Serverless-Project/README.md

 ```
 POST https://us-central1-sharp-avatar-428014-f8.cloudfunctions.net/sentiment-analysis
 {
-    "text": "I love working with Google Cloud Functions!
-They are the best."
+  "text": "Google Cloud Functions are disgusting!
+They are the worst thing I have ever seen so bad",
+  "rating": 0.0
 }
 ```